datanav/docs/management-studio.rst

 The tab to the far right takes you to page where you can choose some preferences on **code style**.

-As you can see below you have some choices (and short explanation on what they mean) like *"Automatic auto completion"*, *"Close nested array on new line"* amongst others.
+As you can see below you have some choices (and short explanation of what they mean) like *"Automatic auto completion"*, *"Close nested array on new line"* amongst others.
 Please have a look and click on the ones you would like to implement.

 To the right side of the interface there is a list of available **keyboard shortcuts** which makes working in Sesam easier.